 Time commitment.
-Each week, there is a 1-hour class on Monday and a 2-hour class on Wednesday.
-In general, approximately 1/3 of class time will be devoted to review of a specific infectious disease concept or condition, 1/3 will be a group discussion of research articles or existing data, and 1/3 will include presentations from guest lecturers who will discuss their research activity for specific infectious disease topics.
-For this 3-credit graduate course, students are expected to spend approximately 6-9 hours each week outside of class reviewing core information about the infectious disease topic of the week, doing homework assignments, and working towards their final class project.
+The class will meet once a week on Wednesday.
+In each session, the instructor will give a lecture and questions in the first hour, followed by a two-hour group discussion and debating.
+Overall approximately, 1/3 will be used for the instructor to review the main the topics, including research questions, methods to address the questions and result interpretation; 1/3 of the time will be used for student-led group discussion of research articles or existing data; and 1/3 will include presentations by guest lecturers who will discuss their research activity for specific infectious disease topics.

+For this 3-credit graduate course, students are expected to spend approximately 6-9 hours per week outside of class reviewing core information about the infectious disease topic of the week, preparing for the discussion, and working towards their final research project.

-The class schedule of topics and guest lectures is available is included as a separate document that will be updated periodically during the semester.
-The most recent version will be posted on the Canvas web site.
+The class schedule of topics and guest lectures is available and will be updated timely during the semester if change is necessary.